-1. Developed knowledge and critical understanding of the topics covered in the course;
+1. Demonstrate a developed knowledge and critical understanding of the topics covered in the course;

-2. A developed capacity for critique on law and religion issues;
+2. Demonstrate a developed capacity for critique on law and religion issues;

-3. Advanced skills in analysis of primary and secondary legal materials;
+3. Demonstrate advanced skills in analysis of primary and secondary legal materials;

-4. Developed research skills for the preparation of oral and written arguments;
+4. Demonstrate developed research skills for the preparation of oral and written arguments;

-6. Be able to engage with those who have differing opinions on important issues in a professional and respectful way;
+6. Demonstrate ability to engage with those who have differing opinions on important issues in a professional and respectful way;

-7. Be equipped to better understand their own presuppositions and develop skills in critical thinking which will allow them to effectively identify and evaluate the validity of these and those held by others.
+7. Demonstrate better understanding of their own presuppositions and developed skills in critical thinking which will allow them to effectively identify and evaluate the validity of these and those held by others.